clockworkpc/clockworkpc.github.io/_posts/2020-06-13-fizzbuzz_tdd_ruby_rspec_guard.md

 tags: [ruby, rspec, code]
 ---
 # FizzBuzz Rock Soup
+## *A FizzBuzz Solution in Test-driven Development With Ruby, RSpec, Guard, and VIM

 This walkthrough of a FizzBuzz solution demonstrates the following:
 * behaviour-driven development and sound English